FORGING FUTURES SCHEME

 How to Apply

-meet our 22-23 postdoc industry ambassadors
+meet our 23-24 postdoc industry ambassadors

 p.barbosa1@rgu.ac.uk

-Postdoctoral Research Fellow at University of Aberdeen
+Postdoctoral Research Scientist at The University of the Highlands and Islands

 natalia.cattelan@abdn.ac.uk